codingwithjae/singlePageWebsiteDesignPortfolio/README.md

 ### What I learned

-- The skill list grid was a great challenge for CSS grid.
+- The skill list grid was a great challenge for the CSS grid.
 - I use ChatGPT to create the JavaScript code with my HTML and CSS configuration.

 ### What can be improve

 - Some CSS elements can be redundant.
-- Slider only works when buttons are click.
+- The slider only works when buttons are clicked.

 ## Author